65th Guards Rifle Division: Operation Suvorov

 The offensive resumed at 0730 hours on August 8 after a 30-minute artillery preparation.
-The division, soon reinforced by the 22nd Guards, captured Veselukha almost immediately but both divisions remained stymied in front of Hill 233.3, held by the 1st Battalion of the 488th Grenadier Regiment with a company of assault engineers and armor support, well dug-in behind minefields, barbed wire and other obstacles.
-A further attack by the 65th Guards from 1030–1430 hours on August 9 was also repulsed; Hill 233.3 was not finally taken until the evening of August 10 by the reinforcing 29th Guards Rifle Division and the 23rd Tank Brigade.
-A few hours earlier the 56th Guards, now supported by the 249th Tank Regiment, had captured the village of Delyagino, causing the German forces to retreat 2 km to the south.
-These gains unhinged the Büffel-Stellung and allowed 10th Guards Army to finally reach the Smolensk - Spas-Demensk railway; the XII Corps was now forced to trade space for time until Sokolovsky's offensive outran its logistical support.
-Western Front's artillery had already shot off almost all of its available ammunition.
+The division, soon reinforced by the 22nd Guards, captured Veselukha almost immediately.
+However, both divisions remained halted in front of Hill 233.3, held by the 1st Battalion of the 488th Grenadier Regiment with a company of assault engineers and armor support, dug-in behind minefields, barbed wire, and other obstacles.
+A further attack by the 65th Guards from 1030 to 1430 hours on August 9 was also repulsed; Hill 233.3 was not taken until the evening of August 10 by the reinforcing 29th Guards Rifle Division and the 23rd Tank Brigade.
+A few hours earlier, the 56th Guards, now supported by the 249th Tank Regiment, had captured the village of Delyagino, causing the German forces to retreat 2 km to the south.
+These gains compromised the Büffel-Stellung and allowed the 10th Guards Army to finally reach the Smolensk - Spas-Demensk railway; the XII Corps was now forced to retreat until Sokolovsky's offensive outran its logistical support.
+The Western Front's artillery had already expended almost all of its available ammunition.

-On August 12 the 10th Guards Army made another major push and liberated Gnezdilovo.
-Despite German reinforcements by late afternoon XII Corps' front was crumbling and Soviet infantry and tanks were approaching Pavlinovo.
-Under the circumstances the Corps was ordered to evacuate Spas-Demensk overnight.
-By August 14 Sokolovsky brought the 21st Army into the 10th Guards Army's sector, allowing the latter to pull back for rest and rebuilding.
-During this down time Colonel Vinogradov, who was accused by Sokolovsky of having "lost control" of the division and failure to achieve his combat missions, was relieved on August 16 and replaced the next day by Col. Yakov Ivanovich Dmitriev.
-On August 21 the STAVKA authorized a suspension of the offensive.
-German losses had been heavy, but the 10th Guards Army had also lost 30 percent casualties, and the 65th Guards had been decimated, having lost 75 percent of its personnel killed or wounded in just seven days of fighting.
+On August 12, the 10th Guards Army launched another assault and captured Gnezdilovo.
+By late afternoon, the XII Corps' front was deteriorating, and Soviet infantry and tanks were approaching Pavlinovo despite German reinforcements.
+The Corps was ordered to evacuate Spas-Demensk overnight.
+By August 14, Sokolovsky brought the 21st Army into the 10th Guards Army's sector, allowing the latter to pull back for rest and rebuilding.
+During this downtime, Colonel Vinogradov was accused by Sokolovsky of having "lost control" of the division and failure to achieve his combat missions and relieved on August 16 and replaced the next day by Col. Yakov Ivanovich Dmitriev.
+On August 21, the STAVKA authorized a suspension of the offensive.
+German losses had been heavy.
+The 10th Guards Army had also suffered 30 per cent casualties, and the 65th Guards had been heavily damaged, having 75 per cent of its personnel killed or wounded in seven days of fighting.